citp/privacy-policy-historical/t/tn/tn./tn.gov.in.md

-> *The following text is extracted and transformed from the tn.gov.in privacy policy that was archived on 2016-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160531035028id_/http%3A//www.tn.gov.in/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tn.gov.in privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119010556id_/http%3A//www.tn.gov.in/privacypolicy) for the most accurate reproduction.*

-# Tamil Nadu Government Portal
+# Privacy Policy | Tamil Nadu Government Portal

+## You are here

+Privacy Policy

 Tamil Nadu State Portal does not automatically capture any specific personal information from you, (like name, phone number or e-mail address), that allows us to identify you individually.